HEYE-0/Car/README.md

-Real-Time Disaster-Response Smart Car
+🚗 Real-Time Disaster-Response Smart Car

 1. Project Overview

 This project is a practical assignment for the ENG5220: Real Time Embedded Programming course.
 It aims to develop a small mobile robot equipped with intelligent obstacle avoidance and target-following capabilities.

-The smart car is designed to navigate complex environments in scenarios such as earthquakes and other natural disasters.
-Utilizing ultrasonic sensors and a camera, it can detect and avoid obstacles in real time.
-Moreover, the system can automatically recognize and follow individuals, making it suitable for emergency tasks like material transportation.
+The smart car is designed to navigate complex environments such as earthquake zones and other natural disaster sites.
+With ultrasonic sensors and a camera, it can detect and avoid obstacles in real time.
+Furthermore, it attempts to recognize and follow individuals, making it useful for emergency tasks like material transport.

-Additionally, the car supports manual control mode, allowing human intervention in high-risk or precision-required situations, enhancing the system’s overall flexibility and reliability.
+In addition to its autonomous functions, the car supports manual control through keyboard or web interface, providing flexibility for high-risk or precision-required environments.

-The project is developed on an Ubuntu system, with core control logic written in C++, and the web control interface developed using Python, balancing real-time performance and scalability.
+The project is developed on Ubuntu, with core logic in C++ and web interface in Python, balancing real-time performance and scalability.

 2. Project Structure